krishmeister99/MagPy/README.md

 * Initialise and diagnose topologically non-trivial magnetisation textures, such as Skyrmions.
 * Compute magnetic susceptibilities. and the fantastically named `simulation_attempt1.py`, which produces animations of the numerically obtained solutions.
+## What can you do with it?
+To get an idea of what you can do with these functions you can read our masters thesis `Master_s_Thesis.pdf`.